 - The Trojan then terminates the following processes using taskkil /f /iml: sqlwriter.exe, sqlserver.exe, Microsoft.Exchange.* , MSExchange*

-.123, .3dm, .3ds, .3g2, .3gp, .602, .7z, .ARC, .PAQ, .accdb, .aes, .ai, .asc, .asf, .asm, .asp, .avi, .backup, .bak, .bat, .bmp, .brd, .bz2, .cgm, .class, .cmd, .cpp, .crt, .cs, .csr, .csv, .db, .dbf, .dch, .der, .dif, .dip, .djvu, .doc, .docb, .docm, .docx, .dot, .dotm, .dotx, .dwg, .edb, .eml, .fla, .flv, .frm, .gif, .gpg, .gz, .hwp ,.ibd, .iso, .jar, .java, .jpeg, .jpg, .js, .jsp, .key, .lay, .lay6, .ldf, .m3u, .m4u, .max, .mdb, .mdf, .mid, .mkv, .mml, .mov, .mp3, .mp4, .mpeg, .mpg, .msg, .myd, .myi, .nef, .odb, .odg, .odp, .ods, .odt, .onetoc2, .ost, .otg, .otp, .ots, .ott, .p12, .pas, .pdf, .pem, .pfx, .php, .pl, .png, .pot, .potm, .potx, .ppam, .pps, .ppsm, .ppsx, .ppt, .pptm, .pptx, .ps1, .psd, .pst, .rar, .raw, .rb, .rtf, .sch, .sh, .sldm, .sldx, .slk, .sln, .snt, .sql, .sqlite3, .sqlitedb, .stc, .std, .sti, .stw, .suo, .svg, .swf, .sxc, .sxd, .sxi, .sxm, .sxw, .tar, .tbk, .tgz, .tif, .tiff, .txt, .uop, .uot, .vb, .vbs, .vcd, .vdi, .vmdk, .vmx, .vob, .vsd, .vsdx, .wav, .wb2, .wk1, .wks, .wma, .wmv, .xlc, .xlm, .xls, .xlsb, .xlsm, .xlsx, .xlt, .xltm, .xltx, .xlw, .zip
+- It then searches for and encrypts files with the following extensions:.123, .3dm, .3ds, .3g2, .3gp, .602, .7z, .ARC, .PAQ, .accdb, .aes, .ai, .asc, .asf, .asm, .asp, .avi, .backup, .bak, .bat, .bmp, .brd, .bz2, .cgm, .class, .cmd, .cpp, .crt, .cs, .csr, .csv, .db, .dbf, .dch, .der, .dif, .dip, .djvu, .doc, .docb, .docm, .docx, .dot, .dotm, .dotx, .dwg, .edb, .eml, .fla, .flv, .frm, .gif, .gpg, .gz, .hwp ,.ibd, .iso, .jar, .java, .jpeg, .jpg, .js, .jsp, .key, .lay, .lay6, .ldf, .m3u, .m4u, .max, .mdb, .mdf, .mid, .mkv, .mml, .mov, .mp3, .mp4, .mpeg, .mpg, .msg, .myd, .myi, .nef, .odb, .odg, .odp, .ods, .odt, .onetoc2, .ost, .otg, .otp, .ots, .ott, .p12, .pas, .pdf, .pem, .pfx, .php, .pl, .png, .pot, .potm, .potx, .ppam, .pps, .ppsm, .ppsx, .ppt, .pptm, .pptx, .ps1, .psd, .pst, .rar, .raw, .rb, .rtf, .sch, .sh, .sldm, .sldx, .slk, .sln, .snt, .sql, .sqlite3, .sqlitedb, .stc, .std, .sti, .stw, .suo, .svg, .swf, .sxc, .sxd, .sxi, .sxm, .sxw, .tar, .tbk, .tgz, .tif, .tiff, .txt, .uop, .uot, .vb, .vbs, .vcd, .vdi, .vmdk, .vmx, .vob, .vsd, .vsdx, .wav, .wb2, .wk1, .wks, .wma, .wmv, .xlc, .xlm, .xls, .xlsb, .xlsm, .xlsx, .xlt, .xltm, .xltx, .xlw, .zip

 - Encrypted files have .WCRY appended to the end of the file names.

 - The Trojan then deletes the shadow copies of the encrypted files.

 - The Trojan drops the following files in every folder where files are encrypted: !WannaDecryptor!.exe.lnk,!Please Read Me!.txt.
 The contents of the!
 Please Read Me!.txt is a text version of the ransom note with details of how to pay the ransom.

 Effects and new developments

-South Africa leads the pack among the African countries affected followed by Ivory Coast and Nigeria.
+South Africa leads the pack among the African countries affected, followed by Ivory Coast and Nigeria.
 Egypt, Algeria and Morocco complete the top six countries.
-At least 19servers have been hit in Kenya.
+At least 19 servers have been hit in Kenya.
 Angola, Mozambique, Tanzania, Niger and Tunisia have also been hit.

 Even though a security researcher successfully found a way to slow down the infection rate, with Microsoft also releasing emergency patch updates even for unsupported versions of Windows, the researchers have detected some new versions of this ransomware, dubbed WannaCry 2.0, which the kill switch couldn’t stop.

-- Install security updates especially if using other versions of windows apart from Windows 10.
+- Install security updates, especially if using other versions of windows apart from Windows 10.

-- Patch the SMB vulnerability (CVE-2017-0148) with the patch MS17-010 available for download here.
+- Patch the SMB vulnerability (CVE-2017-0148) with the patch MS17-010, available here.

 - Disable SMB.
 Even if you have installed the patches, you are advised to disable Server Message Block version 1 (SMBv1) protocol, which is enabled by default on Windows, to prevent against WannaCry ransomware attacks.
-Here is how to do it.

 For Windows clients

-- Go to Windows' Control Panel and open 'Programs.'
+- Go to Windows Control Panel and open 'Programs.'